Benunc/better-click-to-tweet/readme.txt

 1. Becomes this in your blog post!

 == Changelog ==

+= 5.3 =
+* enhancement — cleaned up the various options checks that were happening on the front end (thanks @igmoweb on GitHub!)
+* Readme changes.
+I also celebrated a milestone of 20K active installs, which was cause for great celebration, and at least one undocumented happy dance.

 = 5.2.1 =
 * fix — unused $handle_code variable has been removed.
 Was causing some errors for folks.